Department of Defense Cybersecurity Requirements Loom for Manufacturers

 “We’re working with CONNSTEP and the Polaris MEP to spread the word through as many information channels as we can,” says Lisa Wood, Statewide Director, CT PTAP.
 “We’re planning information sessions, webinars and other forms of immediate education that Connecticut and Rhode Island contractors can access as solid resources to educate themselves on the compliance process.
 Together, we can provide a multitude of resources for businesses of all sizes to help them achieve compliance,” she adds.

 Morgan is leading CONNSTEP’s new cybersecurity practice area, which provides information security assessment, remediation and regulatory compliance.
-CONNSTEP’s cybersecurity practice area adds to the in-depth consulting services for clients, including Growth Services, Operational Excellence (including Quality Systems, Lean and Six Sigma), Leadership Development, Skill Development, Accelerating Technology, Research Services and Food Processing.
+CONNSTEP’s cybersecurity practice area adds to the in-depth consulting services for clients, including Growth Services, Operational Excellence (including Quality Systems and Lean), Leadership Development, Skill Development, Accelerating Technology, Research Services and Food Processing.

 To view the letter from the DoD’s Office of Small Business Programs: http://www.acq.osd.mil/osbp/docs/Cybersecurity_04272016.pdf